 PlayStation VR Price

 In September 2015, Sony Computer Entertainment CEO Andrew House shared that the PlayStation VR price would be similar to buying a new console.
-Although he did not share any specific numbers this placed the price at $300 at the minimum.
+Although he did not share any specific numbers, this hinted at a cost of $300 at the minimum.

 On June 13th, Sony confirmed the official PlayStation VR price tag.
 The headset costs $399 in the United States.
-That’s $50 more than the price of a PS4 today.
-In addition to the standalone bundle, GameStop will offer a launch bundle that includes Move controllers, a PlayStation Camera and a copy of PlayStation World.
+That’s $100 more than the price of a PS4 today.
+In addition to the standalone bundle, retailers will offer a launch bundle that includes Move controllers, a PlayStation Camera and a copy of PlayStation World.
 This PlayStation VR bundle costs $499.99.

 - RIGS Mechanized Combat League

 - Battle Zone

 - Final Fantasy Heavensword

 PlayStation VR games will come in two categories when the accessory launches.
 One set of games will require the accessory.
 You’ll need to own a PlayStation VR if you plan on enjoying them.
 Another set of PlayStation VR games will only offer compatibility.
 That is, gamers who have the headset will get a virtual reality experience, but those without a PlayStation VR headset will get to enjoy the game too.

 Sony won’t require that all games developed for the PlayStation 4 going forward include a VR experience.
 As such, a large number of games won’t support the accessory at all.